 - What debts and obligations (if any) the members will be liable for

 Hawaii keeps it pretty simple with this form.
 The most unique aspect is their request to know who will be liable for the debts of the business.
 But don’t let this confuse you; most LLC members choose to have the LLC be liable for all its own debts.
 However, in some cases, a member might take responsibility for a specific liability, such as a specific loan or contract.
-Hawaii allows this practice, provided you detail them correctly in the Articles.
+Hawaii allows this practice, provided you detail it correctly in the Articles of Organization.
 Other than that, the form is pretty straightforward.

 - Processing speed: 3-5 business days